-You can find information on areas of the UK where we have jobs here.
+You can find information on areas of the UK where we have social work jobs here.

-Hear Fran talk about her experience of moving to the UK and working as a social worker in a variety of roles
+Watch Fran talk about her experience of moving to the UK and working as a social worker in a variety of roles.

 Many children’s homes, fostering agencies, assessment centres, support services for people with disabilities, care homes for older people, for example.

 There are 150 local authorities in England, 22 in Wales and 32 in Scotland.
-Most qualified social workers are employed by local government.
+Many social workers are employed by local government.
 This is also known as “statutory” work.
-Social services are divided up into Children’s Services and Adults Services.
+The provision of social services is often divided up into Children’s Services and Adults Services.

 There are many charities providing specialist services e.g. support for adults with disabilities, children’s homes and children’s centres.